kitnil/awesome/README.md

 - [free-gophers-pack](https://github.com/MariaLetta/free-gophers-pack) - ✨ This pack of 100+ gopher pictures and elements will help you to build own design of almost anything related to Go Programming Language: presentations, posts in blogs or social media, courses, videos and many, many more.
 - [trivy](https://github.com/aquasecurity/trivy) - A Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI
 - [script](https://github.com/bitfield/script) - Making it easy to write shell-like scripts in Go
-- [gopeed](https://github.com/monkeyWie/gopeed) - A fast download client,support HTTP&P2P.
+- [gopeed-core](https://github.com/monkeyWie/gopeed-core) - A fast download client,support HTTP&P2P.
 - [sshcode](https://github.com/cdr/sshcode) - Run VS Code on any server over SSH.
 - [goldmark](https://github.com/yuin/goldmark) - :trophy: A markdown parser written in Go.
 Easy to extend, standard(CommonMark) compliant, well structured.
 - [mr2](https://github.com/txthinking/mr2) - Mr.2 can help you expose local server to external network.
 Support both TCP/UDP, of course support HTTP.
 Zero-Configuration.
 - [simple-computer](https://github.com/djhworld/simple-computer) - the scott CPU from "But How Do It Know?" by J. Clark Scott
-- [age](https://github.com/FiloSottile/age) - A simple, modern and secure encryption tool with small explicit keys, no config options, and UNIX-style composability.
+- [age](https://github.com/FiloSottile/age) - A simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability.
 - [lazydocker](https://github.com/jesseduffield/lazydocker) - The lazier way to manage everything docker
 - [dockle](https://github.com/goodwithtech/dockle) - Container Image Linter for Security, Helping build the Best-Practice Docker Image, Easy to start
 - [goalert](https://github.com/target/goalert) - Open source on-call scheduling, automated escalations, and notifications so you never miss a critical alert